 Please read and follow the submission instructions carefully.

 We are looking for submissions of book length works (40,000 to 120,000 words).
 Unpublished novels and nonfiction works only.
-Sorry, we have closed to story and essay collections.
-Also no children’s, young adult, or poetry.
 We are only interested in those books written in the literary style; mainstream genre works are not a good match for us.

 Submissions are free.
 Of course, as a fledgling publisher we gratefully accept donations.
-You can do this on the Duosuma or Submittable portals.
-We accept up to 100 submissions per month.
+You can do this through the Submittable portal.

 Fiction: We are particularly interested in books that are high-concept literary, as well as those that exist on the boundary between literary and speculative—books of profound imagination and exquisite writing.
 In your submission please include a query letter and the first 10 pages of your book.
 A synopsis of 1-2 pages is optional.
 In your query letter please provide a paragraph or two focusing on the main plot and themes of your book, with an emphasis on what makes it unique and publishable.
 Also include a paragraph about you and your writing experience.
 Don’t be afraid to mention that you’ve never been published before—in some cases that’s a plus not a minus.
 For help in writing a query letter please see Jane Friedman’s expert advice.

 Nonfiction: Topics of interest include current social and political events, science, nature, environment, history, mathematics, and true crime.
+Essay collections are also of interest.
 We will also consider memoir, but your story needs to be much more interesting than a family history.
 Send a query letter, a table of contents, and the first 10 pages.
 Although agents and larger publishers often prefer to work with writers to craft a work of nonfiction to the market, we are not staffed for that task, and prefer your book to be completed or near completion.

 We respect that there is a person behind every book submitted to us.
 We respect the time and effort that has gone into every manuscript.
 We believe that effort deserves honest and timely communication.
 We promise not to ignore you.
 We will read every query letter carefully.
 If the query is engaging we will read your writing sample.
 If we don’t believe your work is something we want to publish, we will respond quickly and politely.
 If we are interested in your work, we will let you know.
 However, a final decision may not take place for several months.